AnnaP464/COMP-4350-Group-8/api/README.md

 ```
 If you don't see the version, install it from https://www.postgresql.org/ and don't forget to add the /bin to path
 if if it doesn't authomatically.
+Note the password you set when installing postgresql.
+Might need when entering psql shell

 # 2) Set up a stub db
+Password for hivedev: verysafe
 Open psql shell

 ```bash